fluxsauce/OpenSpree/README.markdown

 ## Contributed code

-* [PHP-Dijktra](https://github.com/kay/PHP-Dijkstra) by doug@neverfear.org is an implementaiton of Dijkstra's shortest path-algorithm.
+* [PHP-Dijktra](https://github.com/kay/PHP-Dijkstra) by doug@neverfear.org is an implementation of Dijkstra's shortest path-algorithm.

 ## Contributing